samperrow/sp-custom-form-updater/README.md

 # SharePoint Custom Form Updater
-A way to make bulk updates to SharePoint custom forms
+Make bulk updates to SharePoint custom forms with client side JavaScript and the JavaScript Object Model.